Bounti/fracture_docker/README.md

 Start a docker container with interactive mode (-ti) and shared directory (-v).
 The container is deleted when exiting (--rm).

-`docker run -ti --rm -v /opt/fracture:/home/test fracture bash`
+`$ docker run -ti --rm -v /opt/fracture:/home/test fracture bash`